One Prompt Fits All: Universal Graph Adaptation for Pretrained Models: Introduction

 To investigate the underlying mechanisms of GPL, we conduct a motivation experiment and find that existing representation-level prompt GPLs fail to consistently adapt well to different pretrained models.
-Moreover, they show no significant performance improvement compared to linear probe (only fine-tune the classifier), which achieves good and stable results.
+Moreover, they show no significant performance improvement compared to linear probe (only fine-tune a classifier), which achieves good and stable results.
 This motivates us to explore the relationship between different types of prompts and linear probe.
 Through theoretical analysis and discussions, we demonstrate that the representation-level prompt is essentially equivalent to linear probe.
-This primarily serves to adapt the pretrained model to downstream tasks, which focuses on fitting the outputs of the pretrained model to the downstream labels, failing to use the unique benefits of prompts.
+This primarily serves to adapt the pretrained model to downstream tasks, which focuses on fitting the outputs of the pretrained models to the downstream labels, struggling to leverage the unique benefits of prompts.
 As for layer-wise methods, their reliance on layer-wise representations of the pretrained model, combined with their design complexity, makes them unsuitable.
 In contrast, input-level prompts avoid the limitations and preserve the advantages of prompting, they are the promising among the three categories.
 Therefore, we propose a perspective: \textit{graph prompt learning should focus on unleashing the capability of pretrained models, and the classifier adapts to downstream scenarios.}

-Based on our perspective, we propose \texttt{UniPrompt}, a novel GPL method that adapts any pretrained models, which leverages prompt graph while preserving the original structure to unleash the capability of pretrained models.
+Based on our perspective, we propose \texttt{UniPrompt}, a novel GPL method that adapts any pretrained models, leveraging prompt graph while preserving the original structure to unleash the capability of pretrained models.
 Specifically, we construct a $k$NN graph as the initial prompt graph and adaptively optimize edge weights to guide message passing across nodes.
-To preserve the structure of the input graph, we introduce a bootstrapping strategy that integrates the prompt graph into the original graph topology, preventing model collapse and overfitting.
+To preserve the input graph, we introduce a bootstrapping strategy that integrates the prompt graph into the original graph topology, preventing model collapse and overfitting.
 Our main contributions can be summarized as follows:

 1. We identify two key issues in existing GPLs: lack of consensus on underlying mechanisms, and limited scenario adaptability.
 We propose that graph prompt learning should focus on unleashing the capability of pretrained models, and the classifier adapts to downstream scenarios.